This is the true story of one of our ZenTao users who introduced ZenTao to his team and improved the performance of the whole team.

 In my opinion, it is not necessary to focus on the comparison of their features, because both of them are developing rapidly and more features are added, which make them homogeneous.
 It is unreliable and unprofessional for any enterprise to switch management system often.

-Core concepts of either JIRA or ZenTao are unlikely to change dramatically, so an enterprise that have a large number of customers cannot take a risk of refactoring their product logic.
+Core concepts of either JIRA or ZenTao are unlikely to change dramatically, so an enterprise that has a large number of customers cannot take a risk of refactoring their product logic.

 Overall, JIRA is “product-issue”, while ZenTao is “product-story” which is the important reason that I highly recommend ZenTao in my company.